-Now your own management style may not be nearly authoritarian as that sounds.
-Maybe you’re perfectly happy to ‘empower’ your employees (at least on occasion) – that is, give them some freedom to do their jobs as they best see fit.
-Perhaps you only weigh in when you’re asked to, or when it’s obviously needed.
+Of course, your own management style may not be nearly as authoritarian as that probably sounds.
+You’re probably comfortable “empowering” your employees – that is, giving them the freedom to do their jobs as they best see fit (on occasion, at least).
+Or maybe you only weigh in when you’re asked to, or when your input is obviously needed.

 Or so you probably think.